squilter/safe_rtl_viz/README.md

 `./visualizer.py ./logs/robert_lefebvre_octo_PM.log`

+To try it out with new log files, find a .bin file and use mission planner to convert the .bin file to a .log file (there's a button for that).

 How the current version works:

 - create an array that represents the path that we will fly to get back home.
 (TODO prevent length from increasing beyond 20!)